 This course aims at understanding ways in which these questions and others may be approached, and how they contribute to our understanding of the human mind.
-More than solving problems, we hope to learn to think scientifically about language, that is, we will try to analyze sentences in different ways, making different hypotheses about them.
-Then we will try to weigh the evidence that supports each of these hypotheses.
+More than solving problems, we hope to learn to think scientifically about language, that is, we will try to analyze sentences so that we may understand their underlying structure.
+Then we will try to weigh the evidence that supports our analyses.